branchnetconsulting/auto-ossec/README.md

 Supported Systems: Linux, Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This fork by Kevin Branch makes several changes to ossec_client.py and ossec_server.py:
+This fork makes several changes to ossec_client.py and ossec_server.py:

 * Overwrites ossec.conf instead of appends to it, and uses newlines.
 * It assumes all settings other than <server-ip> and <config-profile> will be pulled down from the OSSEC server (agent.conf)